This tutorial shows the configuration of WP Astra – the fastest, lightweight and best theme for Elementor WordPress website.

 However, If you need an e-commerce site, mega menu, premium customer support, more customization and also have multiple websites, I would recommend getting at least an Astra Pro license, this is because one good thing from buying an Astra Pro is one license can support for the unlimited number of websites.

 Besides, it can do a lot of more customization on the appearance, for instance, on the checkout page to improve customer conversion.
-I’m using Astra Pro’s features in my Woocommerce site, mostly for customizing and improving the customer checkout experience.
+I’m using Astra Pro’s features on one of my Woocommerce site, mostly for customizing and improving the customer checkout experience.

 4. Install WP Astra WordPress Theme